whitneyburton/portfolios/students/1606-back/susi-irwin/20170112-susi-irwin-m4.markdown

 [Link to Project Documentation PR - Code - Add a new Famous Last Words Faker to the Faker](https://github.com/stympy/faker/pull/792)

 [Blog about Open Source](https://medium.com/@susi27/fake-it-til-you-eat-your-dessert-a43aec0a4b4b#.yajawijba)

+Feedback from Nate Anderson:

+"Overall impressions:

+I can feel your energy through the article.
+It's pretty amazing.
+Most of these technical articles are very boring and dry, yours makes me want to continue to read to see what happened next.

+Structure & Formatting:

+It flowed very well.
+Not too long, not too short.
+I like the snippet where we get to see some of the syntax to get a taste of what you were dealing with.

+Grammar & Syntax:

+I did not find any grammar or syntax errors.
+I might have missed some but I think you did a great job here.

+Final Words:

+This was a very unique article to me in that the subject was not all that exciting by itself, but you did a great job of creating a feel that contributing to open source is the most exciting thing in the world.
+I wish more authors of these types of articles would take a little bit more time to create a more personal feel and I think you nailed it in this aspect.
+While also providing useful information."

 ## D. Professional Development - Technical Blog Post
 [A Backender Reacting to React](https://medium.com/@susi27/a-backender-reacting-to-react-2ee0dbcc1e87#.8dicf9mu8)